SPRING BELL INVITATIONAL @ Birdwood GC at Boar's Head Resort

 BELL NATIONAL: All players will be ranked on the PKBGT Performance Index rankings.

-BELL NATIONAL: Event champion will earn Class A status and an invitation to the PKBGT Tournament of Champions.
-Runner-up and 3rd place finisher will all earn Class C status and an invitation to the PKBGT Tournament of Champions
+BELL NATIONAL: Each division champion will earn Group A status and an invitation to the PKBGT Tournament of Champions.
+Each division runner-up and 3rd place finisher will all earn Group C status and an invitation to the PKBGT Tournament of Champions

 BELL NATIONAL: All Players that finish the maximum amount of holes played will be ranked on the Golfweek Performance Index (Minimum field size: 12)

 BELL NATIONAL: Champion will receive 12 PBE Performance Stars.
-Runner-up & 3rd place finisher each will receive 8 PBE Performance Stars.
-4th & 5th place finisher each will receive 4 PBE Performance Stars and the Top 10 finishers will each receive 1 star.
+Top 3 finishers will receive 8 PBE Performance Stars.
+Top 5 finishers each will receive 4 PBE Performance Stars and the Top 10 finishers will receive 1 PBE Performance Star.

 BELL NATIONAL: All multi-day events will be ranked (Minimum field size: 5).

 BELL NATIONAL: This is a CGA 12 multiplier